Member's Area

 In October 1923, the first use of fire service two-way radio in the United States was introduced in Boston.
 Initially used for communications with the fireboats, the simultaneous transmission of alarms by radio was commenced on June 26, 1928

-The Boston Fire Department requires that high-rise buildings, and certain other structures, provide reliable radio communications for firefighters.
+The State Building Code requires that all buildings with a few exceptions, provide reliable radio communications for firefighters.

 Related Links